nkh/ftl/config/ftl/man/ftl.md

         «PGDN»             Page down
         «PGUP»             Page up

-        «g»                Move to:
+        «gd»               Move to first directory
-                                  - top
+        «gg»               Move to first file
-                                  - first file
+        «G»                Move to las file
-                                  - last file
+	«g LEADER»         cycle between top/file/bottom

-        «G»                CD, *ftl* prompts you for a path, the promt has path completions.
+        «gD»               CD, *ftl* prompts you for a path, with path completions.
                            You can also change directory with bookmarks or by searching for it

         «ö»                Next entry of same extension